 - --include-deps Includes the dependencies of the specified packages in the resulting catalog. - --exclude $\langle pkg \rangle$ Omits the specified $\langle pkg \rangle$ from the resulting catalog.
 This also causes the dependencies of $\langle pkg \rangle$ to be omitted if --include-deps is specified.
-This flag can be provided multiple times.

-• --relative - Writes package sources to $\langle dest\text{-}catalog \rangle$ in relative-path form.
+This flag can be provided multiple times. - --relative Writes package sources to \(\langle dest-catalog \rangle \) in relative-path form.

-3.13 raco pkg empty-trash
+3.14 raco pkg empty-trash

-raco pkg empty-trash $\langle option \rangle$... - Removes or lists package implementations that were previously removed or updated and are currently in the trash directory for the specified package scope.
+raco pkg empty-trash $\langle option \rangle$... - Removes or lists package implementations that were previously uninstalled or updated and are currently in the trash directory for the specified package scope.
 The trash-max-packages and trash-max-seconds configuration keys (see raco pkg config) control how many packages are kept in the trash directory and for how long.